-How Spinal Disc Injuries Can Happen in Car Accidents
+How Spinal Disc Injuries Can Happen in Washington Car Accidents

 Your spinal discs are rubbery coin-shaped parts that cushion your vertebrae and spinal nerves.
 Because so many bones, nerves, soft tissue, and muscles are crammed into a small space, auto crashes often cause spinal injuries.
 Here are some of the more common ways that collisions can damage spinal discs: